 Manchester Airport T3 Wall

 At Manchester Airport we used the existing Manchester Airport brand in a fresh and bold way to create an information corridor to promote their pre-flight services.
 We divided a 24 metres terminal wall into individual ‘fly poster’ designs, creating visuals and messaging that spoke to people on the move.

 Design Impact on the Move

-The combination of striking imagery with simple statements that could be easily digested, we were able to communicate a lot of information in a concise way.
+We combined striking imagery with simple statements that could easily be digested while walking.
+By taking this design approach, we were able to communicate a lot of information in a concise way.

-To raise awareness of the many routes offered by Manchester International Airport, Simpkin Burley designed a versatile flyer influenced by an airport departures board.
+To raise awareness of the many routes offered by Manchester International Airport, Simpkin Burley designed a versatile flyer.
+The design concept was influenced by an airport departures board.

 Event Marketing Collateral

 The flyer was designed to be updated and could be given different colour treatments to tie in with events that the airport attended as a business.
 The flyer was used at a several off-site events like Manchester Pride and events to promote their routes and services.